Nit-1997/Stock_Portfolio/res/README_Assignment7.md

 #NOTE : Restrictions from Parent codebase

-- We were not able to save rebalanced changes after application termination as the parent code does persist portfolios for weighted transactions (fractional shares).
+- We were not able to save rebalanced changes after application termination as the parent code does not persist portfolios for weighted transactions (fractional shares).
-- If the date entered for rebalancing is a weekend , due to parent code restrictions we are throwing invalid date as they do not handle any operation on weekend.
+- If the date entered for rebalancing is a weekend or in future, due to parent code restrictions we are throwing invalid date as they do not handle any operation on weekend.
+- In GUI, portfolio name should not be same as the name of loaded file, otherwise it will rewrite existing portfolio.

 <hr>